AnthonyQR/COMP8051-MegaMan-1-Recreation/README.md

 This project aims to authentically recreate the “Cutman” stage from the NES game “Mega Man 1” with a custom game engine.

-The engine uses a combination of C++ and SDL, and uses the lecture material as a base.
+The engine uses a combination of C++ and SDL, and uses the lecture material from COMP 8051 as a base.
 This a 2D engine with a graphics API automatically chosen by SDL based on the user’s system.
 The engine utilizes a pure Entity Component System (ECS) where:
 - Entities are created (ex.
 Player, Enemies, Projectiles, Items, etc.)
 - Components are added to entities (ex.
 Transform, Velocity, Gravity, Tags. etc.)